MiguelCastilloSanchez/helm-chart-app-services/README.md

-# Kubernetes Backend Deployment for Vlog Website
+# Kubernetes Backend Deployment for Blog Website

-This repository contains all the necessary files to deploy a backend for a vlog website on a Kubernetes cluster (specifically Minikube).
+This repository contains all the necessary files to deploy a backend for a blog website on a Kubernetes cluster (specifically Minikube).
 The backend is composed of three main microservices: `auth-service`, `users-service`, and `posts-service`.
 These services are managed using ArgoCD to ensure continuous deployment.
 The backend handles user authentication, user information management, and the entire business logic for posts.

 ## Prerequisites
 To run the cluster with the backend infrastructure, ensure you have the following installed: